williamseipp/notes/study_guide.md

     an expression is code that can be evaluated to some value, even if its an error message or nil
 }}}
-{{{  What is a conditional expression?

-`A conditional is a fork in the road`

-`Conditionals are formed using a combination of if statements and comparison and logical operators.
-They are basic logical structures that are defined with the reserved words if, else, elsif, and end`

-    A conditional expression includes conditional operators like ! or && or
-    || or >= to compare one or more operands so that the expression as a whole
-    evaluates to a boolean value or some 'truthy' value.

-    They are designed to be evaluated by conditional statements that execute a branch of code based upon the output

-}}}
 {{{  Provide examples of all conditional expressions used thus far